-The Victorian Government has established the Fair Go Rates System (FGRS), which is a framework limiting the maximum amount councils may increase rates in a year without seeking additional approvals.
+The Victorian Government established the Fair Go Rates system to limit the maximum amount councils can increase rates in a year.

-- providing advice to the Minister on the annual rate cap
+- provide advice to the Minister for Local Government on the annual rate cap and other matters

-- accepting or rejecting council applications for a higher cap
+- assess and accept or reject council applications for a higher cap

-- monitoring and reporting annually on councils’ compliance with the minister’s cap or higher cap approved by the commission
+- monitor and report annually on councils’ compliance with the minister’s cap or higher cap approved by the commission

 - monitor and report every two years on the outcomes in the sector under the Fair Go Rates System

 - provide guidance to the sector and undertake studies as required.

 Rate caps help ensure councils deliver sustainable outcomes

 Rate capping was introduced to promote the long term interests of ratepayers and the community in relation to sustainable outcomes in the delivery of services and critical infrastructure.
 It aims to ensure that a council has the financial capacity to perform its duties and functions and exercise its powers.

 Before 31 December each year, the Minister for Local Government sets a rate cap for the next financial year, which is the maximum amount a council can increase general rates and municipal charges.
 The minister can set a cap that applies to all councils, a group of councils or a single council.